-A history that includes the expansion of the Roman Empire, migrant tribes invasions, Ottoman attacks, and the Revolutions of the 19th century.
-Romania was in the first line on the eastern fronts of the two world wars.
-The most dramatic event remains, nonetheless, the communist regime installed by the Soviets.
+The timeline includes the expansion of the Roman Empire, migrant tribes invasions, Ottoman attacks, the Revolutions of the 19th century, and the two world wars.
+Still, the most dramatic event remains the communist regime installed by the Soviets.

 The Dacians inhabited the territory of modern-day Romania in ancient times.
 Under the rule of Burebista (82 BC-44 BC), the Dacian Kingdom became a powerful force.
 However, the Dacians did not escape the expansion of the Roman Empire.
 During the time of Emperor Traian, the Romans conquered and occupied Dacia at the end of two wars in 101 and 106 AD.